-Brands are becoming more “woke” in this day and age, finding opportunities to push agendas while selling everything from razors to soda.
+Brands are pandering more and more in this day and age, finding opportunities to push agendas while selling everything from razors to soda.
 Some companies really have turned it into an art.
-But what in essence does all this corporate wokeness actually do?
+But what in essence does all this corporate pandering actually do?
 Does an ice-cream company selling sweet dairy products while pushing for marriage equality actually help those who are fighting for it on a grassroots level?
 Are all these brands genuine in their quest to improve the world or, as many expect, just pandering to whatever current hot button topic is in hopes to sell a few more units?
 It is possible for companies to support a myriad of human rights campaigns without splashing it all over their products?
 I suspect not.

 This month is Pride Month and we’ve seen countless brands around the globe adorn rainbow flags and push for equality.
 Rainbow flags on your Nikes?
 Sure, but why not all year round?
 Do equal rights in one country matter more to Nike than it does in another?
 I can’t speak for the LGBT community as an outsider, but here are some thoughts of someone from within the community in regards to these multinational corporations jumping in on hashtags:

 Like Ben & Jerry’s, the hypocrisy is real.
 Charlatans in woke clothing.
 If you’re going to take blood money in one hand, don’t try to shake mine with the other claiming it’s clean.